RobertBoothby/djenni/core/readme.md

 - Logging mechanisms using `peek()` to capture the generated values easily.
 - Data Storage & replay mechnisms to allow for scenarios to be re-run using the same data for investigation and bug-fixing purposes.
 - SQL Supplier - a mini-framework to access data from a SQL database to feed into the generation other data.
+- Revisit the DynamicSupplierBuilder parameter context API (e.g. returning Optional values or exposing suppliers) so we can encode "use bean default" intent without extra sentinel state.